Vibrational Normal Modes and Phonons

 andCD-bands.freq.gp

 .
-Both of which contain the frequencies along the lines we requested.
+Both of which contain the frequencies along the path we requested.

 Step 5: plotting the phonon band structure

-Finally, we want to generate a plot of these frequencies.
-We could do that directly with the previous output: CD-bands.freq.gp
+Finally, we want to generate a graph of these frequencies.
+For this, we will use the output file CD-bands.freq.gp

 Summary